 Do not trim the engine out too far or the boat may begin to "porpoise" (bounce up and down).
 Porpoising lowers top speed and fuel efficiency, and reduces control and visibility.
+Failure to maintain control could result in severe injury or death.

-- Trim the engines out.
-Trimming the engine out at speed will cause the boat to rise up.
-The boat will begin accelerating without adjusting the throttles because less of the boat is dragging in the water.
-Steering will become easier because the propellers have less torque. - Watch the tachometer to keep the engines within the full throttle operating range.
+Watch the tachometer to keep the engines within the full throttle operating range.
 See the engine operator's manual for the proper tachometer reading at full throttle.